genjax-dev/genjax-chi/docs/genjax/library/generative_functions/builtin.md

 Notice how the rendered result `Trace` has addresses in its choice trie for `"p"` and `"v"` - corresponding to the invocation of the beta and Bernoulli distribution generative functions.

-The `trace` primitive is a critical element of structuring hierarchical generative computation in the builtin language.
+The `trace` primitive is a critical element of structuring hierarchical generative computation in the static language.

 ### `cache`

 The `cache` primitive is designed to expose a space vs. time trade-off for incremental computation in Gen's `update` interface.

-::: genjax.generative_functions.builtin.cache

-## Generative datatypes

-The builtin language implements a trie-like trace.

-::: genjax.generative_functions.builtin.BuiltinTrace
+::: genjax.generative_functions.static.cache